-It is Board policy that an employment contract is entered into with the Chief Executive Officer, who is paid on a daily rate basis.
+It is Board policy that an employment contract is entered into with the Chief Executive Officer.
+Whilst the company is in transition, a new CEO has not been appointed.
+Currently the company secretary is undertaking the role of Acting CEO.